 A LIMITED number of apartments is usually available for small groups of men or women who desire to do their own cooking.
-Permission to stay in an apartment must be obtained from the Dean of Students, for men, and from the Dean of Women, for women students.
-All apartments must be on the approved list.
+Permission must be obtained from the college office to stay in an apartment, and all apartments must be on the approved list.
 Freshmen are not permitted to stay in apartments.